Best Prime Day 2020 Deals: Save on Apple, more - 9to5Mac

 General Tech:

-- Bose’s SoundLink Revolve Bluetooth Speaker is $70 off for Prime Day + more
+- Joe’s New Balance offers hundreds of styles under $75 + free shipping

+- Backcountry’s 48-Hour Sale takes extra 20% off clearance: North Face, more

-- Satechi launches up to 50% off Prime Day sale: Chargers, Mac accessories, more
+- Samsonite and American Tourister luggage up to 50% off at Amazon’s Prime Day

-- Save up to 35% on TP-Link, Leviton, and other smart home gear starting $9
+- Amazon’s in-house baby and kids clothing from $7 Prime shipped, today only

-- Razer gaming accessories up to 50% off for Prime Day, deals from $9
+- Amazon’s offering up to 60% off Lacoste apparel from $18 Prime shipped

 Fashion: